 Pocopson Elementary has it all.
 The focus is not simply on test scores but on the child as a whole.
 The teachers are incredibly caring and are willing to work around children's activities when it comes to homework assignments while maintaining high expectations for academic achievement.
 Teachers address social issues as swiftly as academic ones and communicate with parents readily and openly.
 The front office staff knows each parent by name and which child he or she belongs to!
 My daughter has flourished at the school and LOVES it.
 I have high expectations when it comes to academic and social achievement and they have been fulfilled.
 Students excel academically while having fun and developing a love of learning.

 Pocopson El School is a public elementary school in West Chester.
 The principal of Pocopson El School is Dr Andrew McLaughlin.
-589 children attend Pocopson El School and are mostly White, non-Hispanic; Asian; and Asian/Pacific Islander.
-1% of the 589 students here have subsidized lunches.
-The ratio of students to teachers at Pocopson El School is 13:1.
+589 students go to Pocopson El School and identify primarily as White, non-Hispanic; Asian; and Asian/Pacific Islander.
+1% of the 589 students here are paying reduced lunch prices.
+The student to teacher ratio at Pocopson El School is 13:1.
 Chadds Ford El School is one of the nearest elementary schools.